aimms/documentation/webui/mapV2-widget.rst

 .. image:: images/MapV2-Misc-Options.png
     :align: center

-Here are more explanations about these options:
+Here are more explanations about the meaning of these options:

 *	Title: Specify a title to be shown at the top of the widget
 *	Zoom:  One can set a zoom level to start with or control this via an identifier.
 When the map loads for the end user it starts off at the defined zoom level.
 The zoom level can be set between 2 (max zoom out) to 18 (max zoom in).
 One can also have max zoom out level as 0 or 1, but only when the size of the map is smaller than 5 columns in width.